vinniefalco/LuaBridge/trunk/README.txt

 read-only one.
 Obviously, there is no setter for the read-only variable.

 Supported types for variables, and function parameters and returns, are:
+ * Primitive types:
+      int, unsigned int, unsigned char, short, unsigned short, long, unsigned long, float, double
- * Primitive types: int, float, double (all converted to/from Lua_number, since Lua does not distinguish different number types), bool
+      (all converted to Lua_number, since Lua does not distinguish different number types),
+      char (converted to strings of length one) bool
  * Strings: const char * and std::string
  * Objects: pointers, references, and shared_ptrs to objects of registered classes (more about shared_ptrs later)

 Classes
 -------